Where was Hari Seldon? He would have predicted all this and the effects would have been much softer.

 While a number of major tech companies claim to be chip manufacturers, many of those companies simply aren't.
 They farm the manufacturing out to technologically adept lower income countries: China, Taiwan, South Korea.
-Note here the new-fangled idiosyncrasy of terms: a manufacturer who does not manufacture is called "fabless", while the jargon for an actual manufacturer is a "foundry".
+Note here the new-fangled idiosyncrasy of terms: a manufacturer who does not manufacture remains to be called a manufacturer, albeit a "fabless manufacturer", while the jargon for an actual manufacturer is not called a manufacturer, but a "foundry".
 The top 5 foundries, listed roughly according to size:

 - TSMC (Taiwan), leader, cutting edge chips, standard chips

 - Samsung Foundries (South Korea), Intel (USA), SMIC (China), for standard chips